Madlener House

 Applications for Publication Support: Unless the applicant is a publisher, an organization applying for publication support should have a committed publisher for the work, that is, a publisher with whom you have a contractual agreement to publish your project.

-Grant amount: Production and Presentation Grants to organizations do not exceed $30,000 and are likely to be less.
+Grant amount: Production and Presentation Grants to organizations do not exceed $30,000 and are likely to be much less.
 Given the demand for funding, the Graham Foundation is not always able to fund grantees at the full request amount.

 Carter H. Manny